mlcommons/ck/docs/intro/introduction.md

 ## Why CK?

-The CK project was heavily motivated by our [painful experience](https://www.slideshare.net/GrigoriFursin/enabling-open-and-reproducible-computer-systems-research-the-good-the-bad-and-the-ugly-) validating the innovative technology from research papers at [ML and systems conferences](https://cKnowledge.io/reproduced-results) and moving them to production.
+The CK project was heavily motivated by our [painful experience](https://www.slideshare.net/GrigoriFursin/enabling-open-and-reproducible-computer-systems-research-the-good-the-bad-and-the-ugly-) validating innovative ideas from research papers at [ML and systems conferences](https://cKnowledge.io/reproduced-results) and moving them to production.
 We have noticed that while finding the code from research papers